veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

-## polarization States and Jones Vectors
+## Polarization States and Jones Vectors
 We have seen in [](chapter.basics) that light is an electromagnetic wave which satisfies Maxwell's equations and the wave equation derived therefrom.
 Since the electric field is a vector which oscillates as function of time in a certain direction, we say that the wave has a certain polarization.
 In this chapter we look at the different types of polarization and how the polarization of a light beam can be manipulated.

 We start with Eqs. {eq}`eq.bcE2`, {eq}`eq.defbE` and {eq}`eq.orth` which show that the (real) electric field $\mathbf{\mathcal{E}}(\mathbf{r},t)$ of a time-harmonic plane wave is always perpendicular to the direction of propagation, which is the direction of the wave vector $\mathbf{k}$ as well as the direction of the Poynting vector (the direction of the power flow).
 Let the wave propagate in the $z$-direction: